 Our program for any conduct disorders, aggressive related issues, sexual perpetration and court order related treatment.

-Journey Home is a small, residential home setting dedicated to the guidance and healing of young women looking to continue their path to become successful, capable adults.
-It’s located just outside Salt Lake City, Utah and we help young women from Vermont and all over the country.
+Journey Home is a small, residential home setting dedicated to the guidance and healing of teens looking to continue their path to become successful, capable adults.
+It’s located just outside Salt Lake City, Utah and we help teens from Vermont and all over the country.

-Journey Home, one of the leading independent living programs, it’s conceived to specifically suit young women who want to measure themselves with society and become independent healthy adults.
-Everything from our therapeutic approach to our recreational program is designed to help these young women to succeed.
+Journey Home, one of the leading independent living programs, it’s conceived to specifically suit teens who want to measure themselves with society and become independent healthy adults.
+Everything from our therapeutic approach to our recreational program is designed to help these teens to succeed.

-Journey Home conceived five core principles that these girls need to develop and enhance in order to acquire the confidence to be independent adults.
-We offer a quiet and private residence where several activities and courses are taken by our girls every day.
+Journey Home conceived five core principles that these girls and assigned female at birth need to develop and enhance in order to acquire the confidence to be independent adults.
+We offer a quiet and private residence where several activities and courses are taken by our girls and assigned female at birth every day.

-Unlike many other services in this field, we focus on multiple areas and we determine which goal to choose for a specific area to meet the residents’ specific needs and desires, in fact every resident is not only a passive subject, but a proactive builder of her own therapeutic path.
-Even though we are located near Salt Lake City, Utah, we gladly help girls from all over the United States including Vermont.
+Unlike many other services in this field, we focus on multiple areas and we determine which goal to choose for a specific area to meet the residents’ specific needs and desires, in fact every resident is not only a passive subject, but a proactive builder of their own therapeutic path.
+Even though we are located near Salt Lake City, Utah, we gladly help girls and assigned female at birth from all over the United States including Vermont.

 All Journey Home independent living programs are based upon these five core principles:

-The professional team cooperates with the resident and with her family to choose the appropriate goals necessary to make her a successful young woman.
+The professional team cooperates with the resident and with their family to choose the appropriate goals necessary to make their a successful young woman.